-Thanks for your help in making 2002 another successful year for our region's air quality.
+Because of continued efforts to protect our air quality, Washington became the first state in the nation to achieve statewide clean air status.
+Thank you for your help in making 2005 another successful year for our region's air quality.